 Michigan Virtual Library - All Michigan residents have access.

-The term “netiquette” is used to refer to etiquette over the internet, such as in online chatting, discussion forums, emails, Moodle messaging and in online and hybrid learning classrooms.
-Following the rules of netiquette improves the readability of messages and posts between student/student and student/teacher and allows them to better understand what you are trying to convey.
-Proper netiquette helps ensure students are respectful through positive interactions with others.
-Please be careful and considerate in all of your communications with other students, instructors and staff members here at BMCC.
-Below are some guidelines everyone should follow to make sure your online experience is a pleasant one.
+The term “netiquette” is used to refer to etiquette over the internet, including online chats, discussion forums, emails, Moodle messaging and any other form of electronic communication.
+Following the rules of netiquette improves the readability of messages and posts, and allows participants to better understand each other.
+Proper netiquette ensures respectful and positive interactions with others.
+Here are some guidelines for BMCC teachers and students to follow in electronic communication: